lucyc166/lucyc166.github.io/_pages/about-me.md

 <br>
 Thus in 2019, I was inspired to launch <a href = "https://codefycs.org/">Codefy</a>, an initiative that incorporates mentorship into computer science education while engaging teens and adults in community service.
 So far, our 200+ volunteers have contributed 6000+ hours in teaching and mentoring 2000+ students in computer science.
 We offer classes for all ages and experience levels: multiple levels of Python and Java, Scratch, Web Development, C++, all the way to Machine Learning, Linear Algebra, and Group Theory.
 We also run free coding workshops, hackathons, a research program, and much more, showing students how to leverage programming for social good.
 <br>
 In 2020, I was selected into the Summer Science Program for astrophysics where I conducted astrophysics research on Mars-crosser asteroid 2003 GE42 using original images from research-grade telescopes, the Virginia Aerospace Science and Technology Scholars where I studied aerospace engineering and supported the design of a Mission to Mars, and the Virginia Earth System Science Scholars program where I study NASA satellite data to understand Earth and space science.
-I hope to study exoplanetary systems and habitable Super-Earths to search for extraterrestrial life.</font>
+I hope to study exoplanetary systems and habitable Super-Earths to search for extraterrestrial life.